Wendyz-811/DynamicWeb2025/Final/color-palette/README.md

 ### **Save & Organize**
 - Save your favorite palettes with custom names
-- Add tags for easy categorization (e.g., "professional", "calm", "vibrant")
+- Add tags for easy categorization
 - All data persists in a local database

 ### **Manage Your Collection**